<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 • Base MSRP: $17,995

-The Testastretta 11-degree engine delivers tons of tractable power and character, the fully adjustable KYB suspension is competent and well-balanced, and at risk of stating the obvious here, the Desert X handily retains the title for highest all-around sex appeal by a wide margin.
+The Testastretta 11-degree engine delivers tons of tractable power and character, the fully adjustable KYB suspension is competent and well-balanced, and at risk of stating the obvious here, the Desert X handily remains in the running for highest all-around sex appeal in the ADV segment

 This ain't your daddy's air-cooled Duc, and the new water-cooled Testastretta is good for a whopping 18,600 miles between valve service intervals.